 One of the most challenging circumstances that producers can find themselves in is the need to replace a long-standing role with a different actor.
 Lauren Lee Smith joined the cast during season nine as the main cast replacement for Jorja Fox's Sara Sidle.
 Surely enough though, Smith was a worthy replacement.

 The character of Riley Adams, who initially got along with her colleagues, was tough and rebellious and was often combative with her superior, Catherine Willows.
 The character of Riley Adams disappeared well before "CSI" ended, as her contentious relationship with Willows resulted in a scathing review of Catherine during her exit interview.

 Originally from Vancouver, Canada, Lauren Lee Smith is probably not very well-known to American audiences outside of "CSI."
 Before joining "CSI," she was in a handful of lesser-known tv shows and tv movies, primarily for the Canadian Broadcasting Company (CBC).

 After "CSI," Lauren managed to return to the CBC on the show, "The Listener," which unfortunately ended in 2014.
 She last had the starring role in the series "Frankie Drake Mysteries," but since then has not picked up any new projects.
 In 2017, Smith had a minor role in the Academy Award winner for Best Picture "The Shape of Water."
 And in 2022, she appeared in four episodes of "Departure."

 Elisabeth Shue – Then

-After Catherine Willows, who was played by Marg Helgenberger, left the show, the producers were in a desperate search of another female lead.
+After Catherine Willows, who was played by Marg Helgenberger, left the show, the producers were in a desperate search for another female lead.
 They decided upon Academy Award nominee Elisabeth Shue to take her place as Julie Finlay.
 As a blood splatter specialist with the team, Julie Finlay brought a unique specialty to the cast.